 Jacinda Townsend grew up in Southcentral Kentucky.
 She left at the age of sixteen, when she went to Harvard, where she took her first creative writing class.
-While at Duke Law School she cross-registered in the English department, where she took her next few formative writing workshops, and in 1999, went to the Iowa Writers’ Workshop.
-Since receiving her M.F.A. she has been a Fulbright fellow to Côte d’Ivoire, a Carol Houck Smith fiction fellow at the University of Wisconsin, and a Hurston-Wright Award finalist.
-She has published short fiction in numerous literary magazines and anthologies.
-Her nonfiction has been published in two different series of Chicken Soup for the Soul.
-She teaches at Indiana University and lives in Bloomington with two beautiful children.
+While at Duke Law School she cross-registered in the English department, where she took her next few formative writing workshops, and in 1999, after four years of being first a broadcast journalist and then a lawyer in New York City, went to the Iowa Writers’ Workshop.
+Since receiving her M.F.A. she has been a Fulbright fellow to Côte d’Ivoire and has taught at universities throughout the Midwest.
+She has published short fiction in numerous literary magazines and anthologies, and her nonfiction has been anthologized and published in two different series of Chicken Soup for the Soul.
+She currently teaches at Indiana University and lives in Bloomington with two beautiful children.